jbowa/jbowa/README.md

 I am a design technologist that enjoys crafting software for humans.

-I primarily work with Golang, Rust, Swift, and TypeScript.
+I primarily work with Golang, Rust and TypeScript.